An open quantum Kirwan map: Symplectic vortices

-To study the intersection numbers of holomorphic spheres or vortices with the divisor in the algebraic case, recall the following results from algebraic geometry. \begin{itemize} \item[] A hypersurface $V \subset {\mb P}^n$ of degree $d$ is {\em general} if its defining section belongs to a nonempty Zariski open subset of the projectivization of the space of sections $PH^0({\mc O}(d))$. .1in \item[] A hypersurface $V \subset {\mb P}^n$ is {\em very general} if its defining section belongs to a countable intersection of nonempty Zariski open subsets of $PH^0({\mc O}(d))$. \end{itemize}
+A result of Clemens and Voisin \cite{Clemens_1986}\cite{Voisin_1996} prevents holomorphic spheres from appearing in the stabilizing divisors.
+Recall that a hypersurface of $\mb{CP}^n$ of degree $d$ is {\it general} if its defining section belongs to a nonempty Zariski open subset of $PH^0( \mb{CP}^n ,{\mc O}(d))$.